DataDog/integrations-extras/census/README.md

 1. Login to your [Census account][2].
 2. Navigate to the Census workspace that you wish to connect to your Datadog account.
 3. Go to the workspace settings tab, and click on **Configure** on the Datadog tile.
-4. Click on **Connect** to connect to your Datadog account via OAuth2.
+4. Click on **Connect** to connect to your Datadog account through OAuth2.
 5. Return to Datadog and open the out-of-the-box Census dashboard.

 ### Validation